aldebaro/ai6g/README.md

 # ai6g
 Artificial intelligence / machine learning in 5G / 6G mobile networks

-## Jupyter Notebooks
+## Jupyter Notebooks and corresponding responsible person

-N0 – Classification with AWGN and artificial channels - Douglas / mismatch – several channels, importance of channels, overfitting, matched conditions, site-dependent and indep channels, overfitting, generalization capability, multicondition

-N1 – An example of Anomaly detection – From ITU Challenge? - José, João e Luan
+Please note the convention regarding naming: keep the name.
+Each notebook has its "solution".
+For instance, 01_detection_qam_over_awgn.ipynb has the associated solutions_01_detection_qam_over_awgn.ipynb

+01_detection_qam_over_awgn.ipynb – Classification with AWGN and artificial channels using several classifiers of scikit-learn, do not use Keras.
+We have the theoretical best result - Concept: increase number of sampling examples.
+The solution shows the sample complexity for several classifiers.
+Lesson: nothing better than more data - Douglas

+02_mimo_over_flat_fading_decoding.ipynb -

 N2 – Beam selection in MIMO using LIDAR - João e Luan